linkedin/ControlLLM/README.md

 - **Model Testing and Probing**:
   - Tools for systematic evaluation of model performance and behavior.
+  - Tools for probing the model with hidden state projection, attention map, interporation factor etc.

 - **Benchmarking Support**:
   - Benchmarking capabilities for most open LLM benchmark tasks.